 BeeGFS Hive Index

 In today’s world where enormous amounts of data are generated every day, especially in supercomputing datacenters, querying and managing metadata about that data becomes very difficult as the scale of the data is so vast.
-For data management tasks like archival, scanning the filesystem to get the list of old files can impact the on-going filesystem operations.
-BeeGFS Hive Index helps to solve these problems efficiently by providing users with faster and more efficient access to their data and easy to use and highly performant interface and without impacting general filesystem operations.
+For data management tasks like archival, scanning the file system to get the list of old files can impact the on-going file system operations.
+Another challenge is to get internal metadata of the BeeGFS parallel file system.
+BeeGFS Hive Index helps to solve these problems efficiently by providing users with faster and more efficient access to their data and easy to use and highly performant interface and without impacting general file system operations.

-BeeGFS Hive Index is a hierarchical metadata index created by extracting filesystem metadata and storing it efficiently in the local database.
-It provides the user a simple interface to query the index to get detailed metadata information, like file names, access/modification/creation time, permissions, file size, extended attributes and more.
+BeeGFS Hive Index is a hierarchical metadata index created by extracting file system metadata and BeeGFS specific metadata and storing it efficiently in the local database.
+It provides the user a simple interface to query the index to get detailed metadata information, like file names, access/modification/creation time, permissions, file size, extended attributes and BeeGFS specific information, like stripe pattern, storage targets where file’s data is stored, owner metadata node ID on which file’s metadata is stored, etc.

 ../_images/hive_index_overview.png